Cover that helps you over a bad patch

 COVER FOR THE SELF-EMPLOYED

-If you run your own business, we can help you find the most suitable plan to offer support if you’re unable to work as a result of injury, accident or unemployment.
+If you run your own business, we can help you find the most suitable plan to offer income support if you’re unable to work due to illness or injury.

 COMPETITIVE